Functional fixedness: Overcoming prototypes

-The generic parts technique
+Generic parts technique

 For each object, you need to decouple its function from its form.
 McCaffrey (2012) shows a highly effective technique for doing so.
 As you break an object into its parts, ask yourself two questions.
 "Can I subdivide the current part further?"
 If yes, do so.
 "Does my current description imply a use?"
 If yes, create a more generic description involving its shape and material.
 For example, initially I divide a candle into its parts: wick and wax.
 The word "wick" implies a use: burning to emit light.
 So, describe it more generically as a string.
 Since "string" implies a use, I describe it more generically: interwoven fibrous strands.
 This brings to mind that I could use the wick to make a wig for my hamster.
 Since "interwoven fibrous strands" does not imply a use, I can stop working on wick and start working on wax.
 People trained in this technique solved 67% more problems that suffered from functional fixedness than a control group.
 This technique systematically strips away all the layers of associated uses from an object and its parts.